 Sexual Assault in the Workplace

-But the crime comes in where somebody is sexually touching another person, and then they can call the police, and the police can arrest that person for touching them or another party in a sexual manner.
+But the crime comes in when somebody is sexually touching another person, and then they can call the police, and the police can arrest that person for touching them or another party in a sexual manner.
+This is where the crucial role of legal representation comes into play, providing support and guidance during such a distressing time.

 So, when I hear the term sexual assault, I think this sounds like some civil suit where somebody is doing inappropriate things to other people in the workplace or, of course, even outside the workplace.